Artificial Intelligence Tools

 Sample syllabus statements

-• Essays, code, and images generated by generative artificial intelligence tools that have been trained on public data, documents, and images may be subject to copyright infringement and any use of such tools to generate these should include a statement that it has been utilized.
-I will include a prompt or reminder to you on assignments that allow use of AI tools.
+• In this course, the use of Artificial Intelligence (AI) tools is...(restricted, allowed, encouraged).
+Assignment instructions and course activities will provide further details.
+I encourage you to contact me if you have questions about using AI tools so that, together, we can ensure that we are using these tools in productive and ethical ways.
+Essays, code, and images and other media generated by AI tools trained on public data, documents, and images may be subject to copyright infringement, and any use of such tools to generate these should include a statement that AI has been used.
+I will include a prompt or reminder on assignments that allow the use of AI tools.

 Login